qianwenzheng/qianwenzheng.github.io/baddesign.md

 ![Door gap internal view ](/img/west4.JPG)

 Sitting on the toilet, I have a relatively good view of the person outside the stall!
+We use the bathroom mirror for several reasons, and whether it is to check ourselves out after we get ready, to pluck our eyebrows or to pick something out of our teeth, we are not keen on having an observer.

 **Neither beauty nor utility**